Anypoint Studio is MuleSoft’s Eclipse-based integration development environment for designing and testing Mule applications.

 Push changes to a local running app to test changes

-Integration with Exchange to import templates, examples, definitions and other resources from your Anypoint Platform organization
+Integration with Exchange to create projects from templates and examples, and import definitions and other resources from your Anypoint Platform organization

 Embedded unit testing framework

 Built-in support to deploy to CloudHub

 Anypoint Studio 7.x only supports Mule 4.x projects because the structure of the project, export format, XML and scripting language are different.
 It isn’t possible to embed Mule 3.x runtimes or older versions into Anypoint Studio 7.x.

 Studio editors help you design and edit the definitions of your applications, APIs, properties, and configuration files:

 pom.xmlfile to handle dependencies

 The Mule configuration file editor opens when you double-click on the application XML file in

 /src/main/mule.
 The editor contains three tabs which offer different ways to work with your application: